ianvol/mywebsite/README.md

-# mywebsite
+# LinkShort
-My first proper Django project.
-This incorporates my resume, a link shortener with a custom authentication system, and an ISS tracker that is currently under maintenance.
+A rudimentary custom link shortener created via Python & Django, with a sqlite backend.
+WORK IN PROGRESS.